How to Write the Best Second Interview Thank You Email (with Examples)

 How long until you hear back after the second interview?

-The hiring manager will often provide a specific date by which they will contact you by.
-If that date has passed, feel free to send a follow up email to get an update.
+The hiring manager will often provide a specific date by which they will contact you.
+If that date has passed, feel free to send a follow-up email to get an update.

 If they failed to mention a specific date or timeline, give it a few days before reaching out.
-Here’s a timeline of the stages interview to job offer stages (infographic).
+Here’s a timeline from the interview to the job offer (infographic).

 Do Employers Like Thank You Emails After an Interview?

-You worked hard to find this great job, prepared diligently for the second interview and crushed it.
-Unfortunately, in today’s competitive business climate, that might not be enough.
+You worked hard to find this great job, prepared diligently for the second interview, and crushed it.
+Unfortunately, that might not be enough in today’s competitive business climate.

 Title: Thank You Note After Interview (With An Email Sample)